solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 other common relational database offerings.
 Though the emphasis of this guide is operating MySQL on Azure to architect scalable applications, it is important to be aware of other potential offerings such as [MariaDB].
-MariaDB is a fork from the original MySQL code base that occured when [Oracle purchased Sun Microsystems].
+MariaDB is a fork from the original MySQL code base that occurred when [Oracle purchased Sun Microsystems].
+Organizations can easily host MariaDB in Azure through [Azure Database for MariaDB.]

 While MariaDB is compatible with the MySQL protocol, the project is not managed by Oracle, and its maintainers claim that this allows them to